Asceticism: Etymology and meaning

 The adjective "ascetic" derives from the ancient Greek term áskēsis, which means "training" or "exercise".
 The original usage did not refer to self-denial, but to the physical training required for athletic events.
 Its usage later extended to rigorous practices used in many major religious traditions, in varying degrees, to attain redemption and higher spirituality.

-Dom Cuthbert Butler classified asceticism into natural and unnatural forms:
+Edward Cuthbert Butler classified asceticism into natural and unnatural forms: